fidodogtraining/fidodogtraining.github.io/_autopages/rules.md

 ---
   1.
     ## No Choke or Prong collars
-    A martingale or flat buckle collar or harness can be used in class.
-Martingale collars are mandatory for all classes except puppy.
+    A martingale or flat buckle collar can be used in puppy classes.
+Martingale collars are mandatory for all other classes.
 No flexi leashes.
   2.
     ## Training Tools and Treats
     You will need a training tool called a “Clicker” and some very yummy food treats.
-We recommend small mixed up pieces of hot dog, cheese, chicken or any tasty treat your dog really likes.
+We recommend small pieces of hot dog, cheese, chicken or any tasty treat your dog really likes.
 Soft treats work best for training.
-We sell a variety of wonderful soft training treats as well as clickers.
+We sell a variety of
+    training treats as well as clickers.

     *_Please bring a long lasting treat for your dog to help them during class time while we are teaching.
-We recommend a stuffed Kong, with something like peanut butter or wet dog food to keep your pup busy for a few minutes.
+We recommend a stuffed Kong, with something like peanut butter or wet dog food to keep your pup busy.
 Try freezing it so it will last longer._
   3.
     ## Children in class
     Dog owners who want their child to be responsible for training must make sure their child